sarthak-moorjani/Skyros/src/README.md

-This folder contains the implementation of Skyros appearing in the paper titled "Exploiting Nil-Externality for Fast Replicated Storage" in SOSP 2021.
-Skyros is a new replication protocol that offers high performance by deferring ordering and executing operations until their effects are externalized.
+This folder contains the implementation of Syros appearing in the paper titled "Scalable Readys on Skyros - Syros" for the class CS598 at UIUC.

-This folder also contains the fork of an open-source version of viewstamped replication [1].
-Skyros is built by modifying viewstamped replication.
+This folder also contains the fork of an open-source version of viewstamped replication [1] and Skyros [2] .
+Syros is built by modifying viewstamped replication and Skyros.

 ## 1. Getting Started

-Skyros is usually run on a cluster of five or seven machines (replicas).
-We have tested on Skyros on Ubuntu 18.04 (and we recommend similar Linux distributions).
+Syros is usually run on a cluster of five or seven machines (replicas).
+We have tested on Syros on Ubuntu 18.04 (and we recommend similar Linux distributions).

 Requirements on a typical Ubuntu machine: